 * * *

-Veggie Mijas started in August 2017 as an instagram page, created by Amy Quichiz and Mariah Bermeo, for college students that wanted easy recipes that folks can make in their dorms and small kitchens.
-The access to food became a general issue for most people living off & on campus.
-Once Amy and Mariah graduated from Syracuse University, Veggie Mijas became a women of color/trans folks of color/gender non-confirming collective for folks that are plant-based or are interested in a plant-based lifestyle that have marginalized identities and/or experiences with food insecurity/food apartheids.
+Veggie Mijas started on August 2017 as an instagram page for college students that wanted easy recipes that folks can make in their dorms and small kitchens.
+The access to food became a general issue for most people living off and on campus.
+After, Amy Quichiz had the idea of creating Veggie Mijas as a collective to share recipes and create community with other vegans of color throughout the U.S. Veggie Mijas then became a women of color/trans folks of color/gender non-confirming collective for folks that are plant-based or are interested in a plant-based lifestyle that have marginalized identities and/or experiences with food insecurity/food apartheids.
 The first potluck was located in Bronx, NY in March 2018 and now we have 11 active chapters throughout the United States.

 Veggie Mijas is continuing to expand as we have individuals in important positions such as Coordinators, Recruitment Directors, Data Specialists, Organizers, creators and so much more.
 You can check out our whole team on the Our Team page.